Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 If your Mercedes-Benz is stuck and won’t move, the motor that adjusts the steering wheel is stuck,

-- the motor can be defective,
+- The motor can be defective,

-- you have blown a fuse for the driver’s seat module, and the steering adjust does not have its fuse circuit.
+- You have blown a fuse for the driver’s seat module, and the steering adjust does not have its fuse circuit.

-- nylon link between motor and steering column (dogbone) is broken,
+- The nylon link between the motor and steering column (dogbone) is broken, or the steering column adjustment is out of sync.

 The most common issue is that the plastic gear mounted (Which can be purchased on eBay) on the steering column gets stuck, causing the steering adjustment motor to draw too much current.
-We see this problem with older vehicles, especially vehicles with easy entry/exit features.
+We see this problem with older vehicles, especially with easy entry/exit features.

 Why can a Mercedes-Benz steering wheel only be adjusted in one direction?